 Equally important as getting information about those who wish to receive mailings from your organization is to know those people who do not wish to receive mailings from your organization.
 Lists of unsubscribers can also be sent to Thrive Marketing Professional so that these email addresses can be excluded from future mailings.

 Aside from data synchronization, these lists can serve as a starting point for generating reports.
 There are many GridRequest actions that can be used to retrieve data from Thrive Marketing Professional.
-This included information about subscribers as well as the results of any mailing publishing.
+This includes information about subscribers as well as the results of any mailing publishing.

 These benefits include:

-- Sending a single document (as opposed to making multiple iterative method calls)
+- Sending a single document (as opposed to making multiple, iterative method calls)

-- Listening for only the data that you want in a Response Document
+- Listening for only the data that you want in a Response document

 - Avoiding RPC, which is more "fragile" with regard to versioning

 All API communication occurs via HTTPS, thereby securing the transmission.
 The content within each document can also be encrypted to further secure data.